 4. Select Assign IP.
-You cam see a Assign IP window.
+You can see an Assign IP window.
 Enter the required IP address.

 Note: For more information, refer to the Smart Manger User's Manual.

 3. Operation

 The Network Camera can be used with Windows operating system and browsers.
 The recommended browsers are Internet Explorer, Safari, Firefox, Opera and Google Chrome with Windows.